mloning/website/content/posts/job-interviewing.md

 Exploding offers are a natural weapon for employers to combat a strong hiring market for tech workers.
 Companies know exactly what they’re doing with exploding offers—they play on fear and limit your ability to seek out counteroffers.

 In a sense, it’s unsurprising that if startups have more difficulty attracting and securing talent, they’d resort to this practice.
 What I don’t like is the dishonesty about it.
-Employers often justify this by saying “_If you need more time than this, then that’s a sign you’re not the kind of person we’re looking for._“
+Employers often justify this by saying "_If you need more time than this, then that’s a sign you’re not the kind of person we’re looking for._"

 So what should you do if you receive an exploding offer?